If you are considering applying for a Lowe’s credit card, you will definitely want to read this review first.

 If you have a big purchase and skip Lowe’s 5 percent to get their financing offer, then make sure you understand how it operates…

 Read the rules and you will see that in order to pay no interest, you have to pay off the entire amount before the 6 or 18 months are up.
-If not, then the interest accrued on your Lowe’s credit card account back-dates from the date that purchase was made — which can be a very unpleasant surprise considering the 24.99 percent interest rate.
+If not, then the interest accrued on your Lowe’s credit card account back-dates from the date that purchase was made — which can be a very unpleasant surprise considering the 24.99% APR.

 Conclusion?
-Only use the financing if you are 100 percent confident in your ability to pay it off before the promotion period is up.
+Only use the financing if you are 100% confident in your ability to pay it off in full before the promotion period ends.

 Option #2: Lowe’s Project Card